fengyuanchen/cropperjs/README.md

 Define the dragging mode of the cropper.

+### initialAspectRatio

+- Type: `Number`
+- Default: `NaN`

+Define the initial aspect ratio of the crop box.
+By default, it is the same as the aspect ratio of the canvas (image wrapper).

+> Only available when the  the `aspectRatio` option is set to `NaN`.

 ### aspectRatio

 - Type: `Number`
 - Default: `NaN`

-Set the aspect ratio of the crop box.
+Define the fixed aspect ratio of the crop box.
 By default, the crop box is free ratio.

 ### data